blocksninja/das-coin/doc/init.md

 4e) Mac OS X

-Copy org.das.tribed.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.das.tribed.plist`.
+Copy org.tribe.tribed.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.tribe.tribed.plist`.

 This Launch Agent will cause tribed to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run tribed as the current user.
-You will need to modify org.das.tribed.plist if you intend to use it as a Launch Daemon with a dedicated das user.
+You will need to modify org.tribe.tribed.plist if you intend to use it as a Launch Daemon with a dedicated tribe user.

 5. Auto-respawn
 -----------------------------------